 Flu Shots: Debunking 5 Popular Myths about the Flu Vaccine

-The flu season has arrived.
-We’ve started to see our first cases of influenza and once again we’re expecting moderate flu activity around the country this year.
-To put it in perspective, one in every three unvaccinated children is predicted to get influenza, while one in nine unvaccinated adults will contract the virus.
+The first cases of true influenza have been reported.
+Again we’re expecting at least a moderately severe flu season nationally this year.
+To put it in perspective, one in every three unvaccinated children is predicted to get influenza, while one in nine unvaccinated adults will get symptomatic influenza.

-The best way to protect yourself and your loved ones is to get the flu vaccine.
-Getting vaccinated can reduce flu illnesses, a trip to the doctor, missed days at school and work, and flu-related deaths in children.
+The best available way to protect yourself and your loved ones is the flu vaccine.
+Vaccine can reduce illness severity, and/or the number of flu illnesses, trips to the doctor, missed days at school and work, and flu-related deaths in children.

 Excuse #1 “I don’t get the flu.”

 In the average season, influenza disease affects 5–15 percent of adults and 20–30 percent of children both globally and in the United States.
-Attack rates are higher in seasons with antigenic shift or a pandemic strain, but lower in seasons when influenza strains change little from prior seasons.
-Based on changes in vaccine strains in the 2017-18, there will likely be strain changes, so we expect higher than average attack rates.
+Attack rates are higher in seasons with antigenic shift (possible this year) or a pandemic strain, but lower in seasons when influenza strains change little from prior seasons.
+Based on changes in 2019-20 vaccine strains, there will likely be changes in circulating strains, so we expect higher than average attack rates, particularly for the H3N2 virus.

 Excuse #2 “The influenza vaccine doesn’t work.”

-The influenza vaccine effectiveness varies from year-to-year and is anywhere between 30-80 percent depending on factors such as season (do circulating strains match vaccine strains), age (youngest and oldest are less-well protected), and which subtype predominates.
-While the flu shot may not be as effective as other vaccines, if the entire eligible US population (estimated 300 million) was immunized, there could be 100 million fewer influenza illnesses even in a suboptimal vaccine effectiveness year.
+The influenza vaccine effectiveness varies from year-to-year and is anywhere between 30-80 percent depending on factors such as season (do circulating strains match vaccine strains), age (youngest and oldest are less-well protected), and which subtype predominates (H3N2 worse in older adults and H1N1 worse in children).
+While the flu shot may not be as effective as other vaccines, if the entire eligible US population (estimated 300 million) was flu immunized, there could be 100 million fewer influenza illnesses even in a suboptimal vaccine effectiveness year.

 Excuse #3 “The flu shot makes me sick.”

-Inactivated influenza vaccine cannot cause influenza infection.
+Injectable inactivated influenza vaccines (the shots) cannot cause influenza infection.
 “Inactivated” means that there are no living virus in the vaccine.
 Most patients readily tolerate the usual mild local pain, swelling and redness at injections sites.
-The systemic effects (mild headache, achiness or fatigue) are interpreted as “getting the flu,” but these symptoms are similar to those that we feel the day after a hard workout.
+The systemic effects (mild headache, achiness or fatigue) are interpreted as “getting the flu,” but these symptoms are similar to those that the day after a hard workout and represent the hard work our immune systems do to produce protection.

 People who say they already had the flu or as many put it “stomach flu,” haven’t had influenza.
 True influenza starts off with heavy duty muscle pain, sore throat, headache, eye pain, fatigue and cough that may last for two weeks.